Hossam-Ahmed123/UAE-Car-Pallet-Reader/README.md

 # UAE Car Plate Reader

-A Spring Boot 3 (Java 17) REST API for extracting and normalizing UAE car plate numbers from uploaded images.
+A Spring Boot 3 (Java 21) REST API for extracting and normalizing UAE car plate numbers from uploaded images.
+The service now includes an OpenAPI 3 specification with an interactive Swagger UI for easy exploration.

 ## Features